 If You Have Bad Credit, There Aren't "Grants" That Can Help You

-But when you have bad credit, getting a personal loan can be tough.
-Real tough.
+However, when you have bad credit, getting a personal loan can be tough.

-If you’ve seen ads promising a government grant for someone with bad credit, you might think this is the answer to your problems.
-But it’s not.
-While there are grants designed to help people with low incomes, they aren’t something where you can simply go online, fill out a form, and expect a deposit in your bank account.
-More likely than not, the ad you’re seeing is a scam.
-(For our deep dive on bad credit loans themselves, check out the OppU Guide to Bad Credit Loans.)
+If you’ve seen ads promising a government grant for someone with bad credit, you might think this is the answer to your problems, but it’s not.
+While there are grants designed to help people with low incomes, don’t expect to simply go online, fill out a form, and receive a deposit in your bank account.
+More likely than not, the ads you saw were scams (for our deep dive on bad credit loans themselves, check out the OppU Guide to Bad Credit Loans).

 How is a grant different from a loan?

 The main difference between loans and grants is simple: Loans have to be repaid, while grants do not.
-When you take out a loan, you are borrowing money.
-The institution that lent it to you is expecting you to pay them back, plus interest.
-When you take out a grant, the institution is giving you money for a specific purpose.
-No repayment required.
+When you take out a loan, you borrow money.
+The institution that lends expects to be paid back with interest.
+When receiving a grant, the institution gives you money for a specific purpose, and repayment is not required.

 Both loans and grants can be made to individuals or organizations.
 Loans typically come from banks or lenders, while grants can come from a variety of sources, like schools, non-profits, individuals, and trusts.
-The federal government also doles out tons of both, as do state governments.
+Federal and states government can dole out both.

-Because grants don’t have to be repaid, you’ll see people refer to them as “free money.”
+Because grants don’t have to be repaid, people may refer to them as “free money.”
 And you know what?
 That’s true!
-When you take out a loan, you’re not getting free money.
-You’re paying interest so that the lender can reduce their risk and turn a profit.
+When you take out a loan, you’re not getting free money; you’re paying interest so that the lender can reduce their risk and turn a profit.
 With a grant, you’re not paying any extra costs.
-However, the term “free money” gets used a bit too … freely.
+However, the term “free money” gets used a bit too freely.

 Most federal grants go to businesses and states, not people.

 This is the biggest reason why you can’t just go get a grant to help stabilize your finances.
 The Federal government does provide financial aid resources to help people in need, but they do so by dispersing money to nonprofit organizations and state or local governments.
-Even federal benefits like Supplemental Nutrition Assistance Program or SNAP (also known as “food stamps”) are administered through individual states.
+Even federal benefits like the Supplemental Nutrition Assistance Program (SNAP), also known as “food stamps,” are administered through individual states.

-One of the major exceptions to this rule is if you’re in an area that’s been hit by a natural disaster.
+One of the major exceptions to this rule is if you live in an area affected by a natural disaster.
 In cases like that, you should be able to apply directly to the federal government for assistance.
 You can learn more by visiting DisasterAssistance.gov.

-When it comes to lending, the government usually insures or helps private lenders arrange loans rather than lending money to individuals itself.
-The government’s involvement helps people qualify for loans who would not otherwise be able to.
-For instance, you might be able to qualify for an FHA mortgage loan, which is insured by the government and come with lower capital requirements.
+When it comes to lending, the government usually insures or helps private lenders arrange loans rather than lending money directly to individuals.
+Government involvement helps people qualify for loans who would not otherwise be able to.
+For instance, you might be able to qualify for an FHA mortgage loan, which is insured by the government and comes with lower capital requirements.

 If eligible, you should apply for government benefits.

-If you’re going to get a grant from the government, it is likely going to be in the form of public assistance, and it’s probably going to be administered by your state or local government.
+If you’re going to get a grant from the government, it will likely be in the form of public assistance and administered by your state or local government.
 Government programs you might qualify for include SNAP, Temporary Assistance for Needy Families (TANF), Supplemental Security Income (SSI), and Low Income Home Energy Assistance Program (LIHEAP).
-Additional programs are available for US Veterans.
+Additional programs are available for "protected classes" such as US Veterans.

 Eligibility will vary depending on age, location, and income.
-Meanwhile, just because you are eligible for a government program does not mean that you will be accepted, so don’t limit your search to these larger federal programs.
-You should also check out local government programs in your city, state, or county, as well as grants that are offered by local non-profits and aid organizations.
+However, remember that just because you are eligible for a government program does not mean that you will be accepted, so don’t limit your search to these larger federal programs.
+You should also research local government programs in your city, state, or county, as well as grants that are offered by local non-profits and aid organizations.

-Programs like these are not what most people are thinking of when they think “I need a grant” but they are the closest thing that you’ll find.
-And if someone comes along offering you something better, it’s most likely a scam.
+Programs like these are not what most people think of when they need a grant, but they are the closest thing that you’ll find.
+If someone comes along offering you something better, it’s most likely a scam.

-Beware of “government grant” or “free money” offers.
+Beware of “government grants” or “free money” offers.

 Con artists love dangling promises of free money to entice potential victims.
-If you get an email in your inbox promising an easy “government grant” or someone calls you with a fantastic sounding pitch for “free money,” they are likely a scammer.
+If you receive an email promising an easy “government grant,” or someone calls you with a fantastic sounding pitch for “free money,” they are likely a scammer.

-The jerks who run these scams are likely looking to do one of two things.
-They either want you to pay some kind of upfront fee, after which they disappear, or they want to get your personal/financial info—stuff like your bank account and social security numbers—at which point they’ll steal your identity.
+Scammers usually try are likely looking to do one of two things.
+They either (1) want you to pay some kind of upfront fee, after which they disappear, or (2) they want to get your personal and/or financial information; things like your bank account and social security numbers, so they can steal your identity.

 If you receive an email promising free money or a government grant, delete it.
 Don’t even open it, and certainly don’t click on any links it contains.
-Doing so will open you up to a phishing scheme, where scammers steal your online ids and logins.
+Doing so can open you up to a phishing scheme, where scammers steal your online identification and login information.

-And if you receive a phone call from someone making similar promises, just hang up on them.
+If you receive a phone call from someone making similar promises, just hang up on them.
 Whatever you do, refrain from giving them any personal information over the phone.
-Even if they pinky swear that they’re from a legitimate government branch, ask them for all their relevant business and contact info.
-That’ll make them get off the line right quick.
+Even if they pinky swear that they’re from a legitimate government branch, ask them for all their relevant business and contact information.
+That will usually get them off the line quickly.

 If you have bad credit and need money, there are other options.

-When you have a credit score below 630 and you have an unexpected expense, like a car repair or a medical bill, you’re going to be in a tough spot.
-Building up an emergency fund is the best way to handle situations like these, but that’s more a long-term play.
-If you need money, and need it now, your options will be limited—especially since a “government grant” won’t be on the table.
+If you have a credit score below 630 and encounter an unexpected expense, like a car repair or a medical bill, you could be in a tough spot.
+Building up an emergency fund is the best way to handle situations like these, but it's more a long-term play.
+If you need money, and need it now, your options will be limited, especially since a “government grant” won’t be on the table.

-Borrowing money from your family can be a good way to go—even if it might mean swallowing your pride—but lots of people don’t have that option.
-You can also try pawning some of your valuable, but the trouble with pawn shop is that you’ll probably only receive a fraction of what your item is worth.
+Borrowing money from family or friends can be a good option.
+You can also try pawning some of your valuables, but the trouble with pawn shops is that you will probably only receive a fraction of what your item is worth.
 In many cases, the sentimental value will be much higher than what you can get for it.